Beyond-Better/bb-mcp-server/docs/storage-migration-guide.md

 ## Solution: Chunked Storage

-The new `ChunkedTransportEventStore` implements a chunked storage strategy that:
+The new `TransportEventStoreChunked` implements a chunked storage strategy that:

 1. **Breaks large messages into smaller chunks** (default: 60KB each)
 2. **Compresses data** when beneficial (configurable)